Ishany-coder/PPTgenerator/README.md

 ⸻

-💡 How it works
+## 💡 How it works

 1. Enter a prompt like:
+   _Create a 5-slide presentation about climate change_

 2. The AI will:
-	•	Generate structured slides (titles + content)
+   - Generate structured slides (titles + content)
-	•	Choose appropriate layouts
+   - Choose appropriate layouts
-	•	Output fully working pptxgenJS code
+   - Output fully working `pptxgenJS` code

-	3. You can copy this code into a simple Node.js script to generate your .pptx file.
+3. You can copy this code into a simple Node.js script to generate your `.pptx` file.

 ⸻